 I know you are going to be flooded and fooled by a million pieces of cool new trends for 2015.
 Yawn … How about trends we want to see the end of in 2015?

 Let’s go back to the beginning of almost every company that exists today: You can find a clear social mission at the heart of why they started as a business.
 And then so many lost their way.

 I’ve worked with many companies on stakeholder engagement and help many of them understand activists and activist campaigning — and they are as guilty of getting it wrong as the activists themselves.
 No, I take that back.
 They get it wrong more often than activists.
 Let me share one thing that every company consistently gets wrong: Activists do it for the money.

 Activists play a crucial role in society.
 However, we do need to call them out when we smell something wrong.
 And there is one major lie that always gets to me when I hear it.
 The “let’s engage” lie.
 No, you don’t really want to engage.

 We’ve seen trust in business continue to drop radically.
-Businesses are blamed for every ill in the world — from climate change; to corruption; to child labor; to chemicals in our food and clothes; to lack of transparency around GMOs and every other ingredient; to [fill in the blank].
 Yes, it seems unfair that business gets targeted, but is it really that unfair?
 Do business show true leadership on these issues, or do they dance around the tough challenges?